rexonms/kalomaya/README.md

 # Development

 The monorepo has both Server and the Client Code.
-For UI development run the go server and then the React App
+For UI development run the Go server and then the React App

 **Run Go Server**